Okelm/okelm.github.io/content/blog/react-vs-react-native/index.md

   </View>
 )
 ```
+You have access to flexbox, but you might be taken aback by the fact that the default `flexDirection` in React Native is `column` and `flex` takes only single number.
 If writing properties in camel case is too exotic for you, let's **try with [styled-components](https://www.styled-components.com/)**, which allows you to write them in your favourite way:

 ```jsx{}